saponace/alis-server/README.md

 ```

 ### Configure the new system
-Log as root, and
+Log in as the user, and
 ```
-# cd /home/$user/dotfiles
+# cd dotfiles
 # ./configure-system.sh $username
 ```